-At the beginning of the term, we created A3 non-fiction page all about penguins by carrying out research, asking and answering questions and learning about the features of non-fiction writing.
+In English at the beginning of the term, we created A3 non-fiction page all about penguins by carrying out research, asking and answering questions and learning about the features of non-fiction writing.
 We then had great fun working towards writing an alternative ending to a story, basing our writing on the book, Miki written by Stephen Mackey.
-In the story Miki is taken deep below the ice to find the star, whilst up top, Penguin and new friend Polar Bear start to worry about her.
-Using our knowledge from our Creative Curriculum learning, the children were then able to produce a report all about the life of Captain Robert Scott and used a range of conjunctions to link together factual information.
-In the final part of the term, we read the book ‘Lost and Found’ by Oliver Jeffers, which the class greatly enjoyed writing an alternative beginning for.
+In this delightful story, Miki is taken deep below the ice to find the star, whilst up top, Penguin and new friend Polar Bear start to worry about her… Using our knowledge from our creative curriculum learning, the children were able to produce a report all about the life of Captain Robert Scott and they used a range of conjunctions to link together factual information.
+In the final part of the term, we loved reading the book ‘Lost and Found’ by Oliver Jeffers, which the class hugely enjoyed writing an alternative beginning for.
 The story is a simple tale about a boy and a penguin and their growing friendship.

 In science, Pepys began with our ‘Plants’ topic and the children were able to get very hands-on with planting and observing.
 We took our learning outside to plant daffodil bulbs and wrote a guide to planting.
 We made predictions, sorted different seed types and planted broad beans in different conditions, keeping a bean diary along the way.
 We also devised our own conclusions to our experiments so that the children were able to explain what they had found out.
 In the second part of the Autumn term our topic was ‘Materials’ and we explored properties and uses, created a poster about wood, designed a shoe and sorted different materials out into categories.
 During our final lesson the children really enjoyed having the opportunity to design their own house.
 They needed to think about suitable materials for the different parts and suggested reasons as to why certain materials would be better than others.